starikcetin/Eflatun.SceneReference/README.md

 }
 ```

 In the screenshot, the `OnClick` event of the button is being listened by the `Raise` method of the adapter.
-The `Raised` event of the adapter is being listened by the `LoadScene` method of the demo class.
+The `Raised` event of the adapter is being listened by the `LoadScene` method of the scene loader class.
 Notice the `Scene` serialized field on the adapter.
-The `scene` parameter of `LoadScene` method of the demo class is filled with the `Scene` serialized field of the adapter.
-This way, while we are unable to wire `LoadScene` and `OnClick` directly, we can simulate it using the `SceneReferenceUnityEventAdapter` class as a middleman.
+The `scene` parameter of `LoadScene` method of the scene loader class is filled with the `Scene` serialized field of the adapter.
+This way, while we are unable to wire `LoadScene` and `OnClick` directly together, we can wire them through the `SceneReferenceUnityEventAdapter` class acting as a middleman.

 # Exceptions